What is a TTL computer?

 There are so few chips in there, why didn’t they make the micros this way in the 1970s and 1980s?

 Excellent question!
 There are two main reasons.
 The first is that the idea of RISC didn’t emerge from academia until the late 1970s and it took many more years to find its way into the industry.
 Traditional CISC architectures have much more complexity.
 The second reason we won’t reveal, like a magician doesn’t explain his tricks: it is more fun to figure this out by yourself.
-To help you out, it is not about RAM costs.
-[Interesting trivia: minicomputers of the day, such as the Xerox PARC, were made out of TTL as well.
-But they had wider data and address buses.
-That automatically implies you need a lot more TTL chips and that doesn’t fit on a single small board any more (despite using 74181 ICs for the ALU).
-They also had a lot more than 32K of RAM and that made them expensive, so perhaps reducing the TTL costs didn’t matter too much.]
+To help you out, it is not just about RAM costs.

 So why didn’t you use a 74181 ALU chip in your design?